jonathanchu/jonathanchu.is/content/posts/keyboards.md

   keys, 35g on outside [pic](https://elitekeyboards.com/proddata/images/th/104u_ergochart_1000_th0x0.png)
-* It is a solid keyboard - makes me feel safe if I ever have to fight off any bad guys with this keyboard (wanted-keyboard.gif)
+* It is a solid keyboard - makes me feel safe if I ever have to fight off any bad guys with this keyboard
 * Traditional look - almost like an old [IBM keyboard](http://en.wikipedia.org/wiki/Model_M_keyboard), so definitely no learing curve here